ertugrulgaripardic/spring-boot-getmapping-and-postmapping/README.md

 ## Features
 - Handle GET requests to fetch data from the server
-- Handle POST requests to send data to the server.
+- Handle POST requests to send data to the server
 - A simple Thymeleaf integration for rendering views.
 - Basic unit tests to ensure the functionality of the controllers.